 Macroeconomic or Market Risk

-Again, macroeconomic and market specific factors don’t affect all asset classes the same way so it’s important to consider how levered a specific asset class is to both macro and micro trends.
-For example, high unemployment may have a disproportionate effect on retail shopping mall and hotel assets because they’re highly levered to discretionary income.
+Again, macroeconomic and market-specific factors don’t affect all asset classes the same way so it’s important to consider how levered a specific asset class is to both macro and micro trends.
+For example, high unemployment may have a disproportionate effect on retail shopping malls and hotel assets because they’re highly levered to discretionary income.
 As such a market like Orlando or Las Vegas may feel more pain than a place like Chicago or Los Angeles because those are much more diversified economies.

 By definition, real estate investments aren’t nearly as liquid as securities in publicly traded companies.
 But, even in real estate, liquidity, or the ability to sell a property, must be carefully evaluated.
 For example, a real estate asset may be much more difficult to sell in a place like Dubuque, Iowa than a place like Charlotte, North Carolina.

 To mitigate liquidity risk, it’s important to begin with the end in mind by knowing what the exit strategy is before the asset is purchased and to make a careful assessment of how easy or difficult it will be to sell the property.